 We realize that financial situations can change for the better, and we are happy to hear this.
 You are able to adjust any of your loans (Perkins, Stafford, PLUS) as long as your request is processed during the award period of the loan.
 It will be your responsibility to make sure that there is a credit on your student account.

 If you received the loan during the academic year, you will need to complete the Loan Adjustment Form to reduce or cancel your loan as long as this is done before the end of the academic year.
 If you request an adjustment after the disbursement of the fall semester has been received, Boston University reserves the right to make the entire requested adjustment to the Spring semester disbursement

 How do I defer my loans from a previous institution?

 A student who has prior educational loans with in-school deferment provisions can defer payments as long as the student is seeking a degree and enrolled in at least 6 credits.
 Boston University has contracted with the National Student Clearinghouse to provide: Proof of Enrollment, Enrollment History, and Loan Deferment Information.
 You will need to log-in to the Student Link > Money Matters > Loan Deferment Notifications and complete the necessary steps.
-You may also choose to request an application for deferment from the school or lending institution that originally approved the loan.
-This form will need to be signed and completed by the Boston University Registrar Office.

 Do international students on an F-1 visa face any particular obstacles when applying for financial aid?